justindoody/angostura/README.md

 ![Angostura Leaf](http://i.imgur.com/gHIhrzU.png)

-Angostura adds an easy way to setup component dependencies.
+Angostura adds an easy way to setup component dependencies inspired by [rails engine setup guides](http://guides.rubyonrails.org/engines.html#configuring-an-engine).

+Angostura expands upon the basic idea of using a `mattr_accessor` adding validation to ensure using stringified class names during setup, ensure that dependencies were set, and provide default values.

 ## Great, how do I use it?